-(1) I would simply draw attention to what he already knows — only put it in biblical words.
-First Corinthians 6:18, “Flee fornication.”
+I would simply draw attention to what he already knows — only, I would put it in biblical words.
+First Corinthians 6:18 says, “Flee from sexual immorality.”
 God’s will for unmarried people is that they abstain from sexual relations.
-And God makes this possible by the power of the Holy Spirit through faith in his promises, and he gives sweet and special rewards to single people who honor him in this way.
+God makes this possible by the power of the Holy Spirit through faith in his promises, and he gives sweet and special rewards to single people who honor him in this way.

 God Forgives Sinners

-(2) I would say to our friend — and he already knows this, but again, I want to put it in the words of Scripture so he can hear it from Christ and not just from me — he should hear, “Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against the Holy Spirit never has forgiveness” (Mark 3:28–29).
+He already knows this, but again, I want to put it in the words of Scripture so that he can hear it from Christ, and not just from me.
+So, I would say to our friend: “Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against the Holy Spirit never has forgiveness” (Mark 3:28–29).
 Now let’s leave aside for a moment what it means to blaspheme against the Holy Spirit.
 That is for another time.

-(3) It will be a huge challenge for this couple now in this situation to forgive each other, not just to receive God’s forgiveness, but to receive each other’s forgiveness.
-Ephesians 4:32 says, “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
-But that is no easy thing.
-And I just want to help them realize how difficult this is going to be so that they won’t give up too quick.
-What makes it difficult to forgive each other in this particular situation is not only that we are all proud and selfish people and we don’t like to humble ourselves before others, but it is also because in this situation there is a subtle temptation to shift blame onto the other person that belongs at least partly with yourself.
+I just want to help them realize how difficult this is going to be so that they won’t give up too quickly.
+What makes it difficult to forgive each other in this particular situation is not only that we are all proud and selfish people who don’t like to humble ourselves before others, but also because, in this situation, there is a subtle temptation to shift blame onto the other person that belongs (at least partly) to yourself.

-So while this young man may feel shame and conviction that he did not take more responsibility for chastity as the masculine leader and initiator, he may subtly be saying to himself that she was kind of seductive and she could have helped him stop and she didn’t and, thus, he begins to shift blame onto her — and she may be doing the very same thing.
-She may feel shame and conviction that she was too compliant or maybe even seductive and she didn’t resist when she should have, but she might begin to shift more blame onto him and find fault that he didn’t protect her in that moment of temptation.
+And she may be doing the very same thing.
+She may feel shame and conviction that she was too compliant, or maybe even seductive, and she didn’t resist when she should have.
+But she might begin to shift more blame onto him and find fault that he didn’t protect her in that moment of temptation.

-In other words, mutual forgiveness is no simple matter because for forgiveness to be full and complete and real, there needs to be confession and repentance that is authentic and lasting.
-Both need to own completely their own fault in this and both, indeed, are at fault in this.
+In other words, mutual forgiveness is no simple matter, because for forgiveness to be full and complete and real, there needs to be confession and repentance that are authentic and lasting.
+Both need to own completely their own fault in this, and both, indeed, are at fault in this.
 Yes, they are.
-And both need to be willing to confess their part in this even at the risk of the other person taking advantage of them and putting more blame on them than they should have.
+Both need to be willing to confess their part in this, even at the risk of the other person taking advantage of them and putting more blame on them than they should have.

-So you can see that what is needed here is not only the grace of forgiveness, but the grace to risk being taken advantage of, the grace to risk bearing more accusation than you think appropriate, the grace to treat another person better than you are being treated, you think, the grace to stay low before the cross when the temptation is to rise and feel superior, even superior that your repentance is better.
-So mutual forgiveness is very complex and grace is needed at every turn.
+You can see that what is needed here is not only the grace of forgiveness, but the grace to risk being taken advantage of, the grace to risk bearing more accusation than you think appropriate, the grace to treat another person better than you think you are being treated, the grace to stay low before the cross when the temptation is to rise and feel superior (even superior with your repentance being better).
+Mutual forgiveness is very complex, and grace is needed at every turn.

 Forgive and Forbear

-And the key passage on this matter of forbearance is Colossians 3:12–13.
-It goes like this: “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience” — and here it is — “forbearing with one another.”
-Or you could translate it, enduring or bearing with one another.
-“If one has a complaint against another, forgiving each other,” and so on.
-So forgive and forbear.
+The key passage on this matter of forbearance is Colossians 3:12–13.
+It goes like this: “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another.”
+You could translate it as enduring or bearing with one another.
+“And, if one has a complaint against another, forgiving each other,” and so on.
+Forgive and forbear.
 Forgive and forbear.

-(6) And the last thing I would say is just a great gospel word of hope.
+The last thing I would say is just a great, gospel word of hope.
 Yes, purity is possible again.
 Yes, forgiveness is possible.
 Yes, forbearance is possible.
 Yes, trust is possible.
-So here is the key, beautiful — beautiful — text: 1 Corinthians 6:9–11.
+Here is the key, beautiful — beautiful! — text: 1 Corinthians 6:9–11.